IlyaMatsuev/Apex-ChatBot-Hub/docs/types/README.md

 ### [TelegramBotService](/types/Classes/TelegramBotService.md)

-The concrete service for the `Telegram` messanger bots.
+The concrete service for the `Telegram` messenger bots.
 Extends [BotService](/types/Classes/BotService.md) but also contains features related to `Telegram` only

 ### [TelegramSendAudioOptions](/types/Classes/TelegramSendAudioOptions.md)